JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-03-31-ner_drugs_large_en.md

 val pipeline = new Pipeline().setStages(Array(document_assembler, sentence_detector, tokenizer, word_embeddings, ner, ner_converter))

-val result = pipeline.fit(Seq.empty["The patient is a 40-year-old white male who presents with a chief complaint of "chest pain".
+val data = Seq("The patient is a 40-year-old white male who presents with a chief complaint of "chest pain".
 The patient is diabetic and has a prior history of coronary artery disease.
 The patient presents today stating that his chest pain started yesterday evening and has been somewhat intermittent.
 He has been advised Aspirin 81 milligrams QDay.
 Humulin N. insulin 50 units in a.m.
 HCTZ 50 mg QDay.
-Nitroglycerin 1/150 sublingually PRN chest pain."].toDS.toDF("text")).transform(data)
+Nitroglycerin 1/150 sublingually PRN chest pain.").toDF("text") val result = pipeline.fit(data).transform(data)
 ```
 </div>